 - Antibiotics are usually given for 7-14 days.

 - Rarely, a second course of different antibiotics may be necessary if the infection does not respond to the first type of antibiotic.

-- It may, however, take a longer period of time for the fluid in the middle ear to resolve completely and the hearing to return to normal.
+- It may, however, take a longer period of time (even as long as three months or more) for the fluid in the middle ear to resolve completely and the hearing to return to normal.

 - Injuries to the tympanic membrane will usually heal on their own.
 Once healed, hearing usually returns to normal.

 - If the perforation is large (bigger than 50% of the membrane), surgery may be required to fix the eardrum.

 - A skin graft is sometimes used to replace or fix the tympanic membrane.